partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 OK!
 (22 ms)
 ```

-Notice, this query's result includes Susan Smith and Jane Smith, who have no
+Notice this query's result includes Susan Smith and Jane Smith, who have no
 querying projects.